-- Unit may have been incorrectly sized for the building. - Drafts from wrongly placed supply air diffusers or from the back of the wall plaque could be affecting the temperature sensor built into the wall plaque. - Bad air circulation in the room can cause incorrect temperature readings.
+- Unit may have been incorrectly sized for the building. - Drafts from wrongly placed supply air diffusers or from the back of the wall plaque could be affecting the temperature sensor built into the wall plaque. - Bad air circulation in the room can cause incorrect temperature readings. - If using a BMS, check it has been correctly wired to control the compressor capacity (Fig. 5).

-7.2 Air conditioner does not seem to deliver the heating when most needed minutes during which time there is no heating and in fact a little cooling can occur.
+7.2 Air conditioner does not seem to deliver the heating when most needed